Monday, November 18, 2024

 • Faber-Castell Kneaded Eraser or Chamois cloth

-Any Media that is appropriate to your response
+Any Media that is appropriate to your creative impulse!

 Suggested Methodology to Begin the Drawing: